-The throb in her shoulders spiked—a gust blowing her apart from the inside.
-She twisted herself together tighter, as if she could hold the sensation in place, stop it from flowing, boiling, erupting.
-It wasn’t quite pain...it was more was like a pressure trying to burst out from beneath her skin.
-Some sickening, stabbing urge that was nearly more mental than physical.
+A gale threatened to blow her apart from the inside.
+She twisted herself tighter, as if she could hold the sensation in place and stop it from flowing, boiling, erupting.
+It wasn’t quite pain…pressure ached to burst out from beneath her skin.
+A sickening, stabbing urge.

 "You're afraid, aren't you?"

 No…I… I'm not afraid.
 Not anymore.
-But I've told you so many times—I want nothing to do with you!
+I want nothing to do with you!

 “Do not think you can lie to me.
-I understand how your mind works better than even you do.
-I know the fear that you use as armor against yourself.
-Against the feelings you’ve buried.
+I understand how your mind works better than you do.
+I know the fear that you wear as armor against yourself.
+Against your own desires.
 There is no reason to be afraid of what lies within.
 No reason to fear your own heart.”

-“Oh please, let us not fool ourselves.
-Your struggle should have ended so long ago.
-Let tonight be when this stops!”
+“Oh please, do not play this game.
+Your pain should have ceased so long ago.
+Let tonight be when this ends!”

 Fear exploded through her, shaking her brain and her bones.

 She reached for the lantern.
 Not thinking.
 Not caring about anything but stopping it all—the throbbing, the fear, the voice in her head.
 She thrust her hand into the flames and held it there.
 She screamed as she let it burn, let the pain distract her from the different sort of burn inside her.
-Her body wanted to draw back, but she was still its master—I’m still in control—and she didn’t let it.
+Her body wanted to draw back, but she was still its master—I’m still in control.
 She felt the fire.

 Then she was alone.

-The connection between her and the voice severed, silenced.
+The connection between her and the voice was severed, silenced.

 The throbbing in her shoulders faded more slowly.
-The haze in her head receded with it, leaving her with only the pain in her burnt hand.
-She shook, panting for breath as the night settled back into stagnation, and seemed to take much of its darkness with it.
+The haze in her head receded with it, leaving her with only the ache of her burnt hand.
+She shook, panting for breath as the night settled back into stagnation and seemed to take much of its darkness with it.